Investors may face rough ride if Canadian election leads to political instability

 Liberal leader Justin Trudeau has pledged to run budget deficits to fund infrastructure spending, which could boost the stocks of engineering, construction and equipment companies, though it may take a toll on government bond prices in the near-term.
 Both the Conservatives and the NDP have stressed they will balance the budget.

-Below is summary of how some fund managers, corporate executives, analysts and currency strategists see markets reacting under a range of scenarios: LIBERAL MAJORITY GOVERNMENT: Among the companies who would feed off such infrastructure spending are SNC-Lavalin Group, Stantec Inc, WSP Global Inc, Aecon Group Inc and Toromont Industries Ltd.
+Below is summary of how some fund managers, corporate executives, analysts and currency strategists see markets reacting under a range of scenarios: LIBERAL MAJORITY GOVERNMENT: Among the companies who would feed off such infrastructure spending are SNC-Lavalin Group (SNC.TO), Stantec Inc (STN.TO), WSP Global Inc (WSP.TO), Aecon Group Inc (ARE.TO) and Toromont Industries Ltd (TIH.TO).

 Canaccord Genuity analysts say the Liberals' deficit spending plan may weaken the Canadian dollar and government bond prices in the near-term.
-But they believe the resulting rise in yields could boost investment returns for insurers like Manulife Financial Corp and Sun Life Financial.
+But they believe the resulting rise in yields could boost investment returns for insurers like Manulife Financial Corp (MFC.TO) and Sun Life Financial (SLF.TO).

 To be sure, some analysts believe the Liberals' deficit plan could support the Canadian dollar longer-term.
 Nomura noted the fiscal stimulus would reduce the need for further interest rate cuts by the Bank of Canada, the nation’s central bank.
 Two rate cuts this year and the weakness in oil prices pushed the commodity-driven currency to 11-year lows in September.